Cacti are an excellent plant for beginners because they’re easy, low maintenance, and can be grown indoors or outdoors!

 Just be aware that when you take cuttings in the fall or winter, they will need to spend a little longer time growing roots before sprouting new growth.

-It’s also a good idea to take multiple cuttings and leave some in storage for propagating cacti later on if your original plants are healthy enough.
+It’s also a good idea to take multiple cuttings and leave some in storage for propagating later if your original plants are healthy enough.

 After taking the cactus cuttings, you need to let them heal and callus.

-Callus tissue forms on the cut end of a plant cutting as it heals, protecting the inner layers from infection and preventing moisture loss.
+Callus tissue forms on the cut part as it heals, protecting the inner layers from infection and preventing moisture loss.

 First, you will need to trim any rotten parts of the cactus cutting to make sure no rotting areas are left on it.